HELPING PHARAMACEUTICALS KEEP THEIR COOL

 As the requirement for more stringent adherence to temperature conditions increases, so too is the distance these products travel as they move through the supply chain to market.
 This adds greater risk of disruption from events like natural disasters and transport delays.

-Moreover, manufacturers are turning their research and development efforts toward more targeted therapies, customised treatments for rare diseases, and second- or third-line therapy uses, meaning that their products now contain more high-value active ingredients with shorter shelf lives and strict temperature requirements.
+Moreover, manufacturers are turning their research and development efforts toward more targeted therapies, customized treatments for rare diseases, and second- or third-line therapy uses, meaning that their products now contain more high-value active ingredients with shorter shelf lives and strict temperature requirements.
 At the same time, the markets for these drugs are expanding geographically, increasing the need for compliance in countries with varying requirements.
 As those drugs travel across international borders, they must stay in compliance no matter what disruptive events occur.

 The new EU law states that wholesale distributors are required to: